ddev/ddev-solr/README.md

 ddev-solr provides Solr (Cloud) using a single Solr node, which is sufficient for local development requirements.

+Note: existing applications that have been developed with Solr Standalone instead of Cloud should still work with Cloud.
+They connect to a __collection__ instead a __core__.

 Solr Cloud provides a lot of APIs to manage your collections, cores, schemas etc. Some of these APIs require a so-called "trusted" context.
 Solr therefore supports different technologies for authentication and authorization.
 The